tcbrindle/flux/docs/reference/adaptors.rst

     :param seq1: The first sorted sequence.
     :param seq2: The second sorted sequence.
-    :param cmp: A binary predicate that takes two elements as arguments and returns true if the first element is less than the second.
+    :param cmp: A binary comparator whose return type is convertible to :type:`std::weak_ordering`.
+Both sequences must be sorted with respect to this comparator.

     :returns: A sequence adaptor that yields those elements of `seq1` which do not also appear in `seq2`.